flycheck/flycheck/doc/index.rst

 The Developer Guide
 ===================

-The Developer Guide shows how to write syntax checkers for Flycheck and how to extend Flycheck.
+The Developer Guide shows how extend Flycheck and how to write syntax checkers for Flycheck.

-.. todo:: Port the extending section from the old manual

-   Meanwhile see :download:`flycheck.html <legacy/flycheck.html>` for a simple HTML version of the old manual.
+.. todo:: To be written

 .. _flycheck-community-guide: